-In connection with the Prairie Storm Arrangement, on November 30, 2021 the aggregate available borrowing capacity of Company's credit facility with its syndicate of lenders (the "Senior Credit Facility") was increased from \$65.0 million to \$85.0 million.
-The Senior Credit Facility consists of a \$55 million revolving line of credit, a \$10 million operating line of credit and a \$20 million syndicated term facility maturing November 30, 2022 (the "Senior Term Facility").
-The Senior Term Facility will require mandatory repayments as follows: (i) \$6 million by May 31, 2022; (ii) \$7 million by August 31, 2022; and (iii) \$7 million by November 30, 2022.
+At June 30, 2022, the Company had available borrowing capacity under its pre-amended syndicated credit facility (the "Senior Credit Facility") of up to \$85.0 million and consisted of a \$55 million revolving line of credit, a \$10 million operating line of credit (together, the "Revolving Facilities") and a \$20 million syndicated term facility maturing November 30, 2022 (the "Senior Term Facility").
+A mandatory repayment of \$6 million was made on May 31, 2022 towards the Senior Term Facility, reducing the amount available and outstanding from \$20 million to \$14 million.
+The Senior Term Facility required mandatory repayments as follows: (i) \$7 million by August 31, 2022; and (ii) \$7 million by November 30, 2022.

-The revolving portion of the Senior Credit Facility has a term out date of May 30, 2022, and if not extended, additional advances would not be permitted and any outstanding advances would become repayable at November 30, 2022.
-The Senior Term Facility has a maturity date of November 30, 2022 and any outstanding advances would become repayable at November 30, 2022.
-The Senior Credit Facility is secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
-At March 31, 2022 the Company had drawn \$25.4 million on the revolving portion of the Senior Credit Facility and \$20 million on the Senior Term Facility.
-There are standard reporting covenants under the Senior Credit Facility, however there are no financial covenants.
-The Company was in compliance with these standard reporting covenants as at March 31, 2022.
+The revolving portion of the Senior Credit Facility had a term out date of May 30, 2022, which was extended to November 30, 2022.
+The Senior Term Facility had a maturity date of November 30, 2022 and any outstanding advances would have become repayable on November 30, 2022.
+The Senior Credit Facility was secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
+At June 30, 2022, the Company had drawn \$12.0 million on the revolving portion of the Senior Credit Facility and \$14 million on the Senior Term Facility.
+There were standard reporting covenants under the Senior Credit Facility and no financial covenants.
+The Company was in compliance with these standard reporting covenants as at June 30, 2022.

-Under the Senior Credit Facility, advances can be drawn as prime rate loans and bear interest at the bank's prime lending rate plus interest rates between 2.00% and 5.50% for the revolving portion of the Senior Credit Facility and between 5.00% and 8.50% for the Senior Term Facility.
-Advances may also be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50% for the revolving portion of the Senior Credit Facility and 6.00% to 9.50% for the Senior Term Facility.
-These interest rates, fees and margins vary based on adjusted debt to earnings metrics determined at each quarter end for the preceding 12 months.
+Under the Senior Credit Facility, advances could have been drawn as prime rate loans and bear interest at the bank's prime lending rate plus interest rates between 2.00% and 5.50% for the revolving portion of the Senior Credit Facility and between 5.00% and 8.50% for the Senior Term Facility.
+Advances were also available to be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50% for the revolving portion of the Senior Credit Facility and 6.00% to 9.50% for the Senior Term Facility.
+These interest rates, fees and margins varied based on adjusted debt to earnings metrics determined at each quarter end for the preceding 12 months.

-The available lending limit of the revolving portion of the Senior Credit Facility is scheduled for annual renewal on May 30, 2022, and is based on the Lenders' interpretation of the Company's oil and natural gas reserves and future commodity prices.
-There can be no assurance that the amount or terms of the Senior Credit Facility will not be adjusted at the next annual review.
-In the event that the lenders reduce the revolving portion of the Senior Credit Facility borrowing base below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
-Repayments of principal are not required provided that the borrowings under the revolving portion of the Senior Credit Facility do not exceed the authorized borrowing amount and the Company is in compliance with all covenants, representations and warranties.
+The available lending limit of the Credit Facility is scheduled for renewal on November 30, 2022, and is based on the Lenders' interpretation of the Company's oil and natural gas reserves and future commodity prices.
+There can be no assurance that the amount or terms of the Credit Facility will not be adjusted at the next annual review.
+In the event that the lenders reduce the borrowing base under the Credit Facility below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
+Repayments of principal are not required provided that the borrowings under the Credit Facility do not exceed the authorized borrowing amount and the Company is in compliance with all covenants, representations and warranties.